sanying123/documentation/installing-the-microagent/jvm-based-environments/jvm-based-environments.md

 ### Dashboard confirmation

 As shown below, when the microagent is connected you will see this reflected in the **App Card** as "X Instances."
-If you don't see this, check the microagent command output and verify [success](#section-microagent-output-successful-connectivity).
+If you don't see this, check the microagent command output.

 ![Application Card](app-card.png)